Transporting Hazardous Material, Legal Issues

 tests, and submit a valid medical form.
 You must submit

-fingerprints, a $94 fee, and any additional required information
+the required fee, and any additional required

-following identification documents:
+the following identification documents:

 A California DL/ID card